 What is Actos?

-Actos (pioglitazone) is an oral diabetes medicine that helps control blood sugar levels.
+Actos is an oral diabetes medicine that helps control blood sugar levels.

-Actos is for people with type 2 diabetes.
-Pioglitazone is not for treating type 1 diabetes.

-You should not use Actos if you have severe or uncontrolled heart failure, or if you have bladder cancer.
-Do not use this medicine if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
 Actos is not for treating type 1 diabetes.

+You should not use Actos if you have severe or uncontrolled heart failure, active bladder cancer, or diabetic ketoacidosis (call your doctor for treatment with insulin).
+This medicine is not for treating type 1 diabetes.

 Actos can cause or worsen congestive heart failure.
 Stop using this medicine and call your doctor at once if you have shortness of breath (even with mild exertion), swelling, or rapid weight gain.